Why we created the PT Collective

 The Personal Training Collective is designed to fix what’s broken and provide a place where great trainers can discover a new way to harness their passion, feed their love of learning, and fulfill their need to be connected and supported by their peers.

-Our members are truly amazing people!
+We work with truly amazing Personal Trainers!
 While they are all unique and different in their own ways, areas of specialty, certifications, level of education, interests and passions, we’ve noticed some common themes…

 - They truly care about helping their clients, and go above and beyond to guide them towards meaningful and sustainable goals.